insertish/LASR-Base/common/helpers/cv2_img/README.md

 # cv2_img

-Helper methods for converting between sensor_msgs and cv2/Pillow format.
+Various Python utilities for working with cv2 and ROS.

 This package is maintained by:
 - [Paul Makles](mailto:me@insrt.uk)